✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Common questions about SleekView for Echo Knowledge Base

 Each is its own post type in Echo.
 SleekView builds a view per source, or combines them in tabs so editors review everything from one screen.
+The combined approach is genuinely useful because editorial review across types tends to share workflows (drafts, low-feedback, uncategorized) regardless of whether the underlying type is article, FAQ, or glossary.

 Yes.
 Echo Pro's content-analysis features (tag analysis, readability, gap analysis) write scores into meta.
 SleekView surfaces those as sortable columns so you can prioritize improvements.
+Sort by readability ascending to find the articles that ask the most of the reader; sort by gap-analysis score to find areas where coverage is thin.

 Pricing